luisvid/GravatarSubgraph/README.md

-# Example Subgraph
+# first steps with TheGraph

-An example to get started with The Graph using Hosted Service and Gravatar smart contract
+An example of how to get started with The Graph using Hosted Service and the Gravatar smart contract

-### 1. Install the Graph CLI​
+### 1. Install the Graph CLI

 ```
 NPM
 $ npm install -g @graphprotocol/graph-cli
 ```

-### 2. Initialize your Subgraph​
+### 2. Initialize your Subgraph

 Initialize your subgraph from an existing contract.